sergiinichenko/dataNodes/README.rst

 Welcome to DataNodes
 ==========================

-This package is create with a goal of simplifying data processing and alalysis. https://github.com/sergiinichenko/dataNodes
+This package is created with the goal of simplifying data processing and analysis. https://github.com/sergiinichenko/dataNodes

 Features